zxnga/Transformer-TSF/README.md

 │   ├── loss_monitoring.ipynb
 │   ├── train_test.ipynb
 ├── src (core codes)
-│   ├── compare
-│   │   ├── lstm.py (simple lstm model to use as comparison)
 │   ├── inference (to simplify running the mode in production) │   │   ├── data
 │   │   |   ├── buffer.py (buffers to store context, true values and predictions)
 │   │   |   ├── helper.py (helper to manage all the data needed by the model)
 │   │   ├── monitor.py (loss monitoring via ensemble forecast uncertainty weighting)
 │   │   ├── wrapper.py (model wrapper for inference)
+│   ├── networks
+│   │   ├── classifier.py (Attention Classifier to be used from the Transfomer's latent space) │   │   ├── lstm.py (simple lstm model to use as comparison)
 │   ├── plotting.py
 │   ├── ts_transformer.py (functions to initilalize, train and test the model) │   ├── utils.py